Democrats weigh how to handle Trump's potential Supreme Court pick after past flap over Barrett's faith - KRDO

 “Look, it wasn’t her religious views — it’s anybody’s views that they bring to their decision making,” said Hirono, a Hawaii Democrat who’s also a member of the committee.
 “So they keep telling us that none of the things they wrote or said yesterday should infringe on their decision, but how can we be assured that they can be objective? … Why should we say you get a lifetime appointment so that you can reflect your ideological agenda in your decision making?”

-Asked if she would pursue that line of questioning again, Feinstein said: “I’m not going to go there.”
+Asked if she would pursue that line of questioning again, Feinstein declined to say: “I’m not going to go there.”
 She added, “Let’s wait till she’s nominated,” when asked how Democrats would target a Barrett nomination.

 Democratic strategy: Focus on health care and avoid talk of packing courts